 terminal (UNIX commands) is another popular built-in option.
 The Git Bash terminal

 is a third-party Unix command based terminal that is also popular.

 To use the GPSTk you must have a modern, ANSI compliant C++ compiler, such as the one provided with gcc

 .
-The GPSTk has been built successfully using the following compilers:
+The GPSTk currently supports the following modern compilers:

 Of course, at a minimum, to start using the GPSTk to create your own application, you will need to know how to compile a simple program, and how to link that program to a library.
 An example

 of simple program, including basic compiling and linking using the GCC compiler, is provided on this website.

 The GPSTk uses regular expressions to perform some string manipulation.
 This support is currently included on all platforms.